pd-cbell/Demo-Gen-JS/README.md

 ## Usage

-1. Generate narratives via the **Frontend** (React UI at http://localhost:3000).
+1. Use the **Dashboard** in the React frontend (http://localhost:3000) to generate narratives and event payloads.
-2. Preview and edit generated files on the **Preview** page.
+2. Preview and edit generated JSON files on the **Preview** page.
-3. Send live events using the Event Sender UI at http://localhost:5001/event_sender (proxies to the Node backend for parallel dispatch).
+3. Send live events and monitor status using the **Event Sender** page in the React frontend.
+   (Alternatively, use the legacy Flask UI at http://localhost:5001/event_sender.)

 ## Contributing